za3k/short-programs/README.md

 ---
 Usage: `#!/usr/bin/env deshebang` at the top of a file, makes that file self-printing.

+dfa2regex.py
+---
+Needs to be hand-edited.
+Makes a regex out of any DFA.

 dzen-clock
 ---
 Make a small clock at the bottom of the screen